twistlock/docs/api/descriptions/settings/serverless-scan_get.md

-Retrieves the scopes used for pattern matching on the serverless functions Prisma Cloud is configured to scan.
+Retrieves the list of serverless function scan scopes.
+Serverless scan scopes specify a region and a credential.

 This endpoint maps to the **Function scope** table data in the **Defend > Vulnerabilities > Functions > Functions** Console UI.

 ### cURL Request

-The following cURL command retrieves the scopes used for pattern matching on serverless functions.
+The following cURL command retrieves a list of serverless scan scopes:

 ```bash
 $ curl -k \